cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 An example can be found in Juneberry under **juneberry.transforms.debugging_transformer**.

+If the transform `__init__` method has `path_label_list` as a parameter, it will be passed a copy of the entire list of paths and labels of the input dataset.
+Note, this does NOT guarantee that this instance will be passed every entry in the list due to multi-threading not can modify the list.
+This simply allow the transform to make informed decisions about how to transform the data based on the number and distribution of data.

 Native pytorch transformers can be used directly with no modification such as **torchvision.transforms.CenterCrop**.